 Blood sugar control:

-Keep your blood sugar level in the range that your caregivers have told you it should be.
-Ask your diabetes specialist or primary healthcare provider how often you should have an A1c test.
+Keep your blood sugar level in the range that your healthcare providers have told you it should be.
+Ask your diabetes specialist or healthcare provider how often you should have an A1c test.
 The test shows your average amount of blood sugar over the past 2 to 3 months.
 Ask when and how often to check your blood sugar level.
 You may need to check at least 3 times each day.

 Diabetic neuropathy can make it hard to feel problems with your feet.
-Ask your primary healthcare provider for more information on foot care.
+Ask your healthcare provider for more information on foot care.
 The following are ways you can help prevent injuries and problems with your feet:

 - Wear shoes and socks that fit well.
 Wear socks that do not bunch or crease in your shoes.